How to decorate a dough bowl: Let me show you how to decorate a dough bowl for every season and holiday this year!

 Fill your Dough bowl with Pumpkins for the Fall Season

 If you ask me, the only way to decorate your dough bowl for Fall is by filling it with pumpkins!
 Real or fake!
 It’s super easy and you can’t go wrong with pumpkins for fall!
-I usually fill mine with pumpkins after labor day and it takes me all the way to Thanksgiving!
+I usually fill mine with white pumpkins or faux pumpkins after Labor Day, and it takes me all the way to Thanksgiving!
+This fall dough bowl filler is not only seasonal but also adds a fresh look to your living room or dining table.

 Want more fall decor tips?
 Check out my tutorial here!